-The program Spelling Made Simple is provided by Prenap.
-It is designed for users of all ages, from first-graders to adults.
+Spelling Made Simple is provided by Prenap, and is designed for users of all ages, from first-graders to adults.

-Spelling Made Simple has a database of 17,000 words in 288 different spelling lists.
-Each word comes with an audio of the pronunciation and is connected with a sample sentence, additional information, alternate spellings and its etymology.
+Spelling Made Simple provides a database of 17,000 words in 288 different spelling lists.
+Each word offers an audio of the pronunciation and is linked to a sample sentence, additional information, alternate spellings and its etymology.

-This spelling software contains 36 lessons in rising levels of difficulty.
+The spelling software also contains 36 lessons in rising levels of difficulty.
 They all work in the same way: The program plays a word and asks the user to spell it.
 Misspelled words are repeated more frequently.

-The user can take tests any time and the program tracks the results.
+Users can take tests at any time and the program will keep track of the results.
 Based on these, the student can see statistics and observe his/her development.

 Spelling Made Easy includes:

 - Audio recording can be used to study other subjects besides spelling.

 - Multiple users are allowed and their lessons and word lists are organized separately.

 On the other hand, the simple interface of Spelling Made Simple is more appealing to adults than to children and no worksheets or exercises can be printed out.
 As the program only supplies one form of lessons, this can make younger children get bored and lose interest easily.